grannycart/subworld-shortstory1/second-version_draft_in-ears.md

 "What do we do?"
 Cassandra asked.

 "Call upon patience and luck."
 Said Hemi.
-"You know order can arise from randomness, but eventually entropy always wind the day and re-asserts itself."
+"You know order can arise from randomness, but eventually entropy always wins the day and re-asserts itself."

 Cassandra closed her eyes and listened to the ticking.
 From the position of the passive sonar mics, it sounded like the whole boat was ticking, like a thousand tiny percussionists were down in the hold collaborating together to stir the masses to feel support for some mighty cause through their practiced precision performance.
 The beats of the thousands of ticking watches were slowly aligning.